Atos20/Use_Cases/README.md

 ## Overview

-**Use_Cases**  isa feauture that allow the user to fill out a form and previeew their input as soon as they insert the information.
-The Form is divided into five sections.
+**Use_Cases**  is a feature that allows the user to fill out a form and preview their input as soon as they insert the information.
+The Form is divided into five quesitons.
 ## Task

-The main goal of this project was to create a form component tha  can generate a preview submission using static content and dynamic content from the current form.
+The main goal of this project was to create a form component that  can generate a preview submission using static content and dynamic content from the current form.

 #### Technologies used: